newtdb/db/doc/topics/for-zodb-users.rst

 - Access to data outside of Python.
 Data are stored in a JSON representation that can be accessed by non-Python tools.

-- Fast powerful search, via Postgres SQL and indexes.
+- Fast, powerful search, via Postgres SQL and indexes.

 - Because indexes are maintained in Postgres rather than in the app, far fewer objects are stored in the database.